Consumer and Worker Protection311

 The Laws cover workers who:

 The Laws do not cover workers who are classified as employees.
-For example, the Laws do not cover restaurant workers who deliver food for the restaurant that employs them.
+For example, the Laws do not cover delivery workers who are employed by FreshDirect, or directly by a restaurant or grocery store.

-*Whether a worker is an employee or independent contractor depends on several factors.
+Note: Whether a worker is an employee or independent contractor depends on several factors.
 These include how much supervision, direction, and control the app has over the services being provided.
-Learn more at dol.ny.gov.
+Learn more at https://dol.ny.gov/independent-contractors.

 Example: